 When on vacation, it helps to stay somewhere with a full kitchen to make your own food rather than eating out for every meal.
 For our vacation in food part 2, we had a kitchen available and made use of that.

 The second quarter of our vacation was spent in a gorgeous cabin to explore the rest of Utah.
 The free breakfast there was delicious, and everything was so fresh.
 I read in their information binder that 95% of their food is organic and/or locally sourced food.
 And let me tell you, it was obvious in the abundance of flavor in everything we ate!
 We never got a chance to have dinner at the restaurant.
 But based on the breakfast, I would bet it is amazing.

-We were at the Boulder Mountain Guest Ranch for four nights of the vacation, and explored everything in that area, including Escalante and the Famous Burr’s Trail, before we moved on to Green River, Utah, for one night to go to Arches National Park and Canyonlands National Park.
+We were at the Boulder Mountain Guest Ranch for four nights of the vacation.
+We explored everything in that area including Escalante and the Famous Burr’s Trail.
+Then we moved on to Green River, Utah, for one night to go to Arches National Park and Canyonlands National Park.